SatelliteWP/rocket-nginx/README.md

   git clone https://github.com/satellitewp/rocket-nginx.git
   ```

-Since version 2.0, the configuration must be generated.
-To generate the default configuration, you must rename the disabled ini file and run the configuration parser:
+The configuration has to be generated.
+To generate the default configuration, you have to rename the disabled ini file and run the configuration parser:
 ```
 cd rocket-nginx
 cp rocket-nginx.ini.disabled rocket-nginx.ini
 php rocket-parser.php
 ```
 This will generate the `default.conf` configuration that can be included for all websites.
 If you need to alter the default configuration, you can edit the ini file and add another section at the bottom of the file.

-Then, in your configuration file, you must [include](https://nginx.org/en/docs/ngx_core_module.html#include) the configuration.
+Then, in your configuration file, you have to [include](https://nginx.org/en/docs/ngx_core_module.html#include) the configuration.
 If your websites configurations are in `/etc/nginx/sites-available`, you need to alter your configuration:

 ```
 server {